hjoon0510/SmartSecretary/README.md

 # Smart Secretary
-This program tells users the weather and schedule.
+This program tells users the weather and schedule in front of door.

 # Motivation
 Because of busy daily life, I do not take umbrella with me on rainy day.